fsmMLK/inkscapeCircuitSymbols/README.md

 <img src="docs/images/IndSrc_types.png" width="450px"/>

 **Standard:** Here you can choose the standard.
 There are two options, IEEE Std 315-1975 (american) and IEC 60167 (europe).
 This option affects independent sources only.
+Old current source style (DIN?) is not affected by this option.

 **Orientation:** Rotation angle in degrees.
 See *RLC tab* section for examples.